kus/cs2-modded-server/scripts/update/README.md

 ## Notes for future maintenance (context for Claude / whoever comes back to this)

+- Two copy styles are in use on purpose: "replace whole" (`remove_path` + `copy_dir`) where the repo folder is byte-identical to the release, and "merge" (`copy_dir` only) where the manual history shows leftovers were never removed (MatchZy, GG2).
+- **Config policy: plugin scripts never write config files that can be customised.** Anything a release ships under `cfg/` or `configs/` (MatchZy, GunGame, MultiAddonManager, deathrun-manager) is only compared with `warn_cfg_dir_changes` / `warn_new_settings`, and new files, removed files and new settings are printed for a manual port.
+The files that ARE overwritten are upstream-owned data shipped inside the plugin/addon folders (Metamod's stock `metaplugins.ini` and `.vdf`s, CounterStrikeSharp's `gamedata.json`, `*.example.json` and `lang/`, Retakes' `map_config/`, Deathmatch's `spawns/`, Inventory Simulator's gamedata) - all byte-identical to upstream in this repo.
+If one of those ever gets customised, move it out of the script's paths or switch that script to a report-only check.
+- The new-settings report is a key-based heuristic (first token of a `.cfg` line, JSON keys) on customised files, so it also lists upstream keys that were removed from the repo's copy on purpose and upstream example values (e.g. example SteamIDs in MatchZy's `admins.json`).
+  Silence reviewed keys via `plugins/<slug>.ignore`; the file is not created automatically.
 - Design decisions: versions are read from the **local** README (idempotency); mods without a script are only reported, nothing is downloaded for them; the run stops at the first failure that left the tree dirty, but continues past failures that changed